 |ESC 216||Characterization, Testing of Nanotechnology Structures and Materials||3|

 Certificate Learning Objectives

-- MATERIALS AND SAFETY: Students will learn the principles and practices of safe equipment operation/maintenance and materials handling in regards to environment, health and safety issues.
+- Materials and Safety: Students will learn the principles and practices of safe equipment operation/maintenance and materials handling in regards to environment, health and safety issues.
 Material classification methods based on their physical, mechanical and optical properties will be covered while vacuum systems are introduced.

-- NANOSTRUCTURES: Students will develop a detailed understanding of how materials are fabricated into nano-structures used in nanotechnology.
+- Nanostructure: Students will develop a detailed understanding of how materials are fabricated into nano-structures used in nanotechnology.
 Nanoparticles, quantum dots will be covered with their bio applications.
 Oxidation and plasma techniques will also be studied.

-- PATTERNING: Students will be able to identify techniques of advanced pattern transfer and select the appropriate tool and technique that will best create the product needed in the competitive modern workplace.
+- Patterning: Students will be able to identify techniques of advanced pattern transfer and select the appropriate tool and technique that will best create the product needed in the competitive modern workplace.

 The objectives of the university’s academic advising program are to help advisees identify and achieve their academic goals, to promote their intellectual discovery, and to encourage students to take advantage of both in-and out-of class educational opportunities in order that they become self-directed learners and decision makers.

 Both advisers and advisees share responsibility for making the advising relationship succeed.
 By encouraging their advisees to become engaged in their education, to meet their educational goals, and to develop the habit of learning, advisers assume a significant educational role.
 The advisee's unit of enrollment will provide each advisee with a primary academic adviser, the information needed to plan the chosen program of study, and referrals to other specialized resources.